 Also not-industrial is the PM’s dashboard and general layout.
 Very car-crossover like.

 Like the Transit’s.

-Unlike the Nissan NV’s, which is very much a commercial space.
+Unlike the Nissan NV’s (and the “Chevy” Express’s) which is very much a commercial space.

-The PM’s standard nine-speed automatic keeps cruise RPM really low, too.
-At 60 on level terrain the engine will be turning just under 2,000 revs, which helps save fuel and also makes the thing feel (and sound) less busy.
+The PM’s standard nine-speed automatic keeps cruise RPM low.
+At 70 on level terrain the engine will be turning just under 2,000 revs in ninth — which helps save fuel and also makes the thing feel (and sound) less busy.
 The top three gears are invisible in that you don’t really notice the transitions up and down — and even when you attempt to manually go up and down via “+” and “-” tapping of the gear selector, the computer mostly keeps you in whatever gear it decides is right for the situation.
 It won’t go up to 8th or 9th in manual mode, for example, if your speed isn’t high enough (to avoid lugging the engine) even though the display says you’ve moved to 8th or 9th.

-One thing that Fiat-Chrysler needs to fine-tune a little is the transmission’s tendency to impart a sensation that the vehicle is surging forward when going downhill.
-It jumps up a gear or two — when probably it ought to hold the gear it’s in, or even drop down one to provide an engine braking effect rather than an accelerating-without-touching-the-gas-pedal effect.
+However, the transmission has a tendency to impart a sensation that the vehicle is surging forward when going downhill.
+It jumps up a gear or three — when probably it ought to hold the gear it’s in, or even drop down one to provide an engine braking effect rather than an accelerating-without-touching-the-gas-pedal effect.
 I’ve noticed this same issue in other Fiat-Chryslers with the nine-speed box.

 The engine is a strong point — literally.
-It makes sufficient power (vs. the Nissan’s marginal power).
+It makes sufficient power (vs. the Nissan’s and the Chevy’s marginal power).
 The Ford is good on this score, too — but the PM noses ahead because of its greater cargo-hauling capacity.

 AT THE CURB

 Let’s put things in perspective — in proportion.